WGUNDERWOOD/wgunderwood.github.io/_posts/2020-01-02-modes-of-convergence.markdown

 categories: mathematics math probability analysis
 ---

-This is a short article on the probabilistic notion of *modes of convergence*.
+The notion of *modes of convergence* is central to probability theory.
-In particular it focuses on the relative strengths of these convergences, and includes a helpful diagram.
+This short article focuses on the relative strengths of these convergences, and includes a helpful diagram.

 The original PDF and source code files are available on [GitHub](https://github.com/WGUNDERWOOD/convergence-modes/).